 SEO must be apprehended from a holistic point of view: it’s about optimizing all the aspects of your website to build your domain authority and gain ranking in the SERPs.
 Below we give you the recommendation to implement a successful French SEO strategy.

-French SEO translation
+French SEO localisation and translation

 Avoid automated translation